 The last thing you want to do is treat your diseased plants with chemicals that could seep into the food you’re growing.
 Organic gardeners face an extra step – learning how to treat tomato plant diseases organically.
 Chemical control has a time and place, but in most situations, organic treatment options exist.

 We’re going to look at the most common tomato plant disease.
 It’s impossible to cover all of the diseases your plants could face; many diseases are regional.
 Instead, we’ll look at the ones you are most likely to encounter and show you how to stop the disease in its tracks.

 One of the first tomato plant diseases you might encounter is damping off, a fungal disease that causes the collapse of seedlings or the failure to germinate.
-It can be frustrating for new gardeners to put work into starting seeds at home, only to have plants fail and die because of damping off.
+It can be frustrating for home gardeners to put work into starting tomato seeds at home, only to have plants fail and die because of damping off.

 In most cases, damping off is due to poor drainage or compacted soil.
 It also can happen due to poor air circulation around your seedlings.